supreetssethi/JS-Logger/TASKLIST.md

 - [ ] creating a logger library for logging node js application
 - [ ] creating a logger library for react application
 - [ ] creating a cdn JS that can be used in any JAVASCRIPT application
+- [ ] figuring out a way to setup logger on local host